wp-plugins/mailchimp-forms-by-mailmunch/readme.txt

 What is [MailChimp](http://www.mailchimp.com/)?
 MailChimp is one of the best email marketing tools.
 Signup up for a [FREE Trial Account](http://www.mailchimp.com/signup/) and see for yourself!

-We have put together our version of an improved signup plugin for MailChimp users to proactively sign-up new subscribers to their newsletter list.
-Our form offers the same basic features that MailChimp's official plugin offers, but also much more.
+Our improved signup plugin for MailChimp will proactively sign-up new subscribers to your newsletter list.
+Our forms offer the same basic features that MailChimp's official plugin, but also much more.
 In addition to the form, analytics will help you track the number of form views and subscriptions.

 **Features**